katelynndonahue/react-portfolio/README.md

 ## Description

-As an employer looking for candidates with experience building single-page applications I want to view a potential employee's deployed React portfolio of work samples so that I can assess whether they're a good candidate for an open position
+As an employer looking for candidates with experience building single-page applications, I want to view a potential employee's deployed React portfolio of work samples so that I can assess whether they're a good candidate for an open position.

+This project was created to enhance my comfortability with and to showcase what I have learned thus far with React.

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")